Edit

 • Red Hat Enterprise Linux CoreOS to provide a custom VM image for OpenShift.

 • Azure Load Balancers to provide connectivity into the cluster.
 Azure Load Balancer is a high-performance, ultra low-latency Layer 4 load-balancing service (inbound and outbound) for all UDP and TCP protocols.
-It is built to handle millions of requests per second while ensuring your solution is highly available.
+It's built to handle millions of requests per second while ensuring your solution is highly available.
 Azure Load Balancer is zone-redundant, ensuring high availability across Availability Zones.

 • Virtual Network for communication between nodes, Azure services, and hybrid connectivity needs.
 Virtual Network is the fundamental building block for private networks in Azure.